scrtdd

 --load-profile-wf profile

-Load catalog waveforms from the configured recordstream and save them into the profile working directory.
+Load catalog waveforms from the configured recordstream and save them into the profile cache directory.
+Use in combination with --profile.

 --send-reload-profile-msg